 Help small companies grow, save income tax and receive tax-free dividends

-A Venture Capital Trust (VCT) is a publicly listed company run by a fund manager.
+A Venture Capital Trust (VCT) is a publicly listed investment company run by a fund manager.
 It aims to make money by investing in small, unquoted, entrepreneurial companies and helping them grow.

 to invest in this kind of company, because they create jobs and support